 Kevin’s book of poetry, Morning Knowledge, was published in 2011 in the USA by University of Notre Dame Press.
 Young Rain was published in Australia by Giramondo in 2008 and by Bloodaxe Books in the UK in 2009.
 Flame Tree: Selected Poems was published in Britain and the USA by Bloodaxe Books (2002) and in Australia by Paperbark Press (2001).

-’With Young Rain Kevin Hart continues his “transmemberment of song” into a realm all his own in Australian poetry.‘
+"With Young Rain Kevin Hart continues his “transmemberment of song” into a realm all his own in Australian poetry."

 ~ HAROLD BLOOM

-The Dark Gaze: Maurice Blanchot and the Sacred was published in 2004 by The University of Chicago Press.
+The Dark Gaze: Maurice Blanchot and the Sacred (2004) was published by The University of Chicago Press.
 This book is not a mere introduction to Blanchot but rather a profound reconsideration of how his work figures theologically in some of the major currents of twentieth-century thought.
 Hart reveals Blanchot to be a thinker devoted to the possibilities of a spiritual life; an atheist who knew both the Old and New Testaments, especially the Hebrew Bible; and a philosopher keenly interested in the relation between art and religion, the nature of mystical experience, the link between writing and the sacred, and the possibilities of leading an ethical life in the absence of God.

-Derrida and Religion Other Testaments co-edited by Hart and Yvonne Sherwood, was published in 2004 by Routledge and is the most extensive exploration and test of Derrida's contribution and influence on the study of theology, biblical studies and the philosophy of religion.
+Derrida and Religion Other Testaments (2004) co-edited by Hart and Yvonne Sherwood, was published by Routledge and is the most extensive exploration and test of Derrida's contribution and influence on the study of theology, biblical studies and the philosophy of religion.
 In addition to original contributions from over twenty highly-regarded scholars including John Caputo, Daniel Boyarin, Edith Wyschogrod, Tim Beal, and Gil Anidjar, the volume opens with a lengthy interview with Derrida.

-In 2003, Hart’s Postmodernism: A Beginner’s Guide was published by Oneworld Publications.
+Postmodernism: A Beginner’s Guide (2003) was published by Oneworld Publications.
 Clearly and succinctly, Kevin Hart explores the themes, theories and key terms of postmodernism, such as post-structuralism, post-humanism, post-metaphysical, along with his discussions of all the major figures, among them Foucault, Baudrillard, Lyotard and Derrida.
 Unique to Hart’s book is his consideration of the place of religion in a time where all meaning is relative – specifically whether or not religion still has a place at all.
 He also assesses the idea of a “postmodern Bible” and distinguishes between postmodern religion and religion in postmodernity, finally asking, whether postmodernity is a secular affair, or if it offers new opportunities for the spiritual life.

 Praise received for the book includes: